This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Pleurisy is when the lining of your lungs (pleura) becomes irritated or swollen.
-The pleura are 2 thin layers of tissue that surround your lungs and line the inside of your chest cavity.
-There is a small amount of fluid between the pleura that helps the layers move easily when you breathe.
+Pleurisy happens when the pleura becomes irritated or swollen.
+The pleura is a thin piece of tissue made of 2 layers.
+One layer lines the inside of your chest cavity, and the other surrounds your lungs.
+There is a small amount of fluid between the layers that helps them move easily when you breathe.
 When the pleura is irritated or swollen, the layers rub together as you breathe.

 Return to the emergency department if:

 - Your lips or fingernails turn dusky or blue.

 Contact your healthcare provider if:

 - Your pain gets worse, even after treatment.

 - You begin to cough up yellow, green, gray, or bloody mucus.

 - Your wound has redness, warmth, or drainage.

 - You have questions or concerns about your condition or care.